 This hat definitely makes a statement.

-How cleaver is this hat with the horses added, compliments of a grandchild’s handiwork.
+How clever is this hat with the horses added, compliments of a grandchild’s handiwork?

 And even a few men got into the hat action.
 Sweet Shark’s business partner had been to the Derby in 2015 and wore this hat.

 Our friend J—— was declared the spiffiest dresser of the day.